HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_resourcedefnhdr.md

 Each resource in the API has a "type" that defines its properties.
 See the Redfish specification for `@odata.type` for details.

-This section defines the supported types and lists the typical instances of each.
-Because this API document is applicable to iLO Amplifier managing various HPE servers, you may find variations such as:
+This section defines the supported types and lists the typical instances of each type.
+Because this API document is applicable to iLO Amplifier Pack managing various HPE servers, you may find variations such as:

-* properties implemented on one type of server and not another
+* Properties implemented on one type of server and not another
-* resources that are read only on one type of server and not another
+* Resources that are read on only one type of server and not another
 * The number of resources of a particular type (e.g. multiple compute nodes or enclosing chassis)

 ## Collections